 - A genuine love of the land and an understanding of “The Great Turning” which we are currently in the midst of on this beloved planet.

-- All wwoofers, sevadars and caretakers pays a $100 deposit, half of which is returned when they leave.
+- All wwoofers, sevadars and caretakers pay a $100 deposit, half of which is returned when they leave—at the end of their committed 2-month stay.

 *Conscious communication by Cynthia Kane: